pradhul/squash-push/README.md

 - Detached HEAD state
 - No local commits found
 - Multiple commits selected as base (only one is allowed)
+- Attempting to squash onto a root commit
+- Errors during the squash operation

 ## Contributing